Skip to yearly menu bar Skip to main content

 PrE-Text: Training Language Models on Private Federated Data in the Age of LLMs

-Charlie Hou · Akshat Shrivastava · Hongyuan Zhan · Trang Le · Rylan Conway · Adithya Sagar · Giulia Fanti · Daniel Lazar
+Charlie Hou · Akshat Shrivastava · Hongyuan Zhan · Rylan Conway · Trang Le · Adithya Sagar · Giulia Fanti · Daniel Lazar

-Abstract: On-device training is the most common way to use private user data to train machine learning (ML) models.This has major drawbacks: (1) user devices are too small to train large models on-device, (2) it is communication and computation intensive for users, and (3) it can be hard to deploy.
+Abstract: On-device training is currently the most common approach for training machine learning (ML) models on private, distributed user data.
+Despite this, on-device training has several drawbacks: (1) most user devices are too small to train large models on-device, (2) on-device training is communication- and computation-intensive, and (3) on-device training can be difficult to debug and deploy.
 To address these problems, we propose Private Evolution-Text (PrE-Text), a method for generating differentially private (DP) synthetic textual data.
-First, we show that across multiple datasets, training small models (models that fit on user devices) with PrE-Text synthetic data outperforms small models trained on-device under the high privacy regime ($\epsilon = 1.29$).
-We achieve these results while using 6x less total client computation and 40x less communication than on-device training.
-Second, finetuning large models on PrE-Text DP synthetic data improves LLM performance on private data across a range of privacy budgets; we observe up to 8\% reduction in cross-entropy loss compared to a pretrained LLM's non-finetuned (on private data) performance.
-Altogether, these results suggest in some settings, training on DP synthetic data is a better option than training model on-device on private distributed data.
+First, we show that across multiple datasets, training small models (models that fit on user devices) with PrE-Text synthetic data outperforms small models trained on-device under practical privacy regimes ($\epsilon=1.29$, $\epsilon=7.58$).
+We achieve these results while using 9$\times$ fewer rounds, 6$\times$ less client computation per round, and 100$\times$ less communication per round.
+Second, finetuning large models on PrE-Text's DP synthetic data improves large language model (LLM) performance on private data across the same range of privacy budgets.
+Altogether, these results suggest that training on DP synthetic data can be a better option than training a model on-device on private distributed data.
+Code is available at https://github.com/houcharlie/PrE-Text.

 Live content is unavailable.
 Log in and register to view live content